-Point-of-care testing (POCT) is the performance of diagnostic tests directly on the patient’s ward, in the practice of a registered physician or in a pharmacy.
+Point-of-care testing (POCT) is the performance of diagnostic tests directly where the test result is needed.
+This can be on the patient’s ward, in the practice of a registered physician or in a pharmacy.
 In other words, laboratory diagnostics are performed close to the patient rather than in a central laboratory.
 Some examples of this are pregnancy tests or blood glucose measurements by diabetics.

 Particularly exciting for the field of microfluidics is the Point-of-care testing for pathogens such as MRSA or COVID-19.
 Here, there are various possibilities to perform these tests quickly and thoroughly – without having to send samples to central laboratories.